samr/fileblink.nvim/README.md

 The default commands available are:

 - `:FileBlinkSwitch` - Switch to the first available related file
+- `:FileBlinkSwitchAlternative` - Switch to the first available related file based on suffix mapping
 - `:FileBlinkShowFiles` - List all available files for current basename
+- `:FileBlinkShowFilesAlternative` - List all available alternative files for current basename
 - `:FileBlinkClearCache` - Clear the cache
 - `:FileBlinkShowStats` - Show cache usage statistics